VladGiurgiu0/rcps-3dprint/README.md

-1. **Irreproducibility** — pouring never produces the same configuration twice, so porosity and permeability differ between experiments and between labs, with an uncertainty that is hard to quantify.
+1. **Irreproducibility** — pouring never produces the same configuration twice, so porosity and permeability differ between experiments and between labs, with an uncertainty that is hard to quantify (Torquato, Truskett & Debenedetti 2000).
-2. **Packing protocols** — reaching dense random packing requires vibration or tapping protocols that are impractical around sensitive instrumentation.
+2. **Packing protocols** — reaching dense random packing requires vibration or tapping protocols that are impractical around sensitive instrumentation (Knight et al. 1995).
-3. **Wall effects** — poured packings are systematically looser near walls, locally increasing permeability and biasing measurements.
+3. **Wall effects** — poured packings are systematically looser near walls (Desmond & Weeks 2009), locally increasing permeability and biasing measurements (Fand & Thinakaran 1990; Beavers et al. 1973).

 3D printing the *same simulated packing* for every experiment removes all
 three: the geometry is identical across prints and labs, the bulk porosity is